View All Books in the Exhibition

 The luscious color lithography employed by garden suppliers in the years after the Civil War introduced Americans to many new varieties of plants and encouraged the planting of home gardens.

-From the Influence : Influencing Buyers section of the exhibition
+From the Influence : Influencing_Buyers section of the exhibition

 De Architectura Libri Dece